 - Conversation prompts, including specific questions you’d like answered

 - A clear, obvious notice stating how you will use the testimonials and request for permission

 If customers don’t know you’re looking for testimonials, you’re unlikely to get them, regardless of how many loyal fans and followers you may have.
-You’ll need to reach out to your customers, email list, social media followers, and other areas to promote your testimonial gathering campaign.
-Though this will, again, require some set-up, it won’t require much maintenance once you have your automation in place.
-Keep in mind that customers may need incentives, such as a discount or giveaway, to submit their testimonials.
+You need to reach out to your customers via email, SMS, social media, in person, or any other ways you can think of to promote your testimonial campaign.

 - In store signs: Post noticeable signs around your store in areas where customers will see them, like in the check-out line, and provide the URL to your testimonial submission landing page.

 - In-store kiosk: Set up a tablet in kiosk mode in your store and encourage customers to give feedback.